punyaphatsura/The_Farmer_and_The_Viper/README.md

 2D shooting game inspired by our childhood 2D shooting game combined with The Farmer and the Snake Moral Story

-*This project is the Prog Meth course term project*
+*This project is the Program Methodology course term project*

 ## Collaborators